vboyev-MSFT/defender-docs/exposure-management/microsoft-security-exposure-management.md

 - **Connect your data**: Security Exposure Management supports a variety of data connectors to integrate with different security solutions and data sources.
   - Consolidate security data from multiple sources into a single, unified view.
   - Gain deeper insights into your security posture by integrating data from various environments.
-  - Leverage comprehensive data to detect and respond to threats more effectively.
   - Simplify the management of security data across different platforms and solutions.

 ## What's integrated into Security Exposure Management?